My Automated Home

 Opensprinkler can be completely controlled remotely using their smartphone app.
 There is an Opensprinkler plug-in so it can also be controlled using Homeseer both on the Homeseer web page and using Homeseer HSTouch on a smatrphone.
 This gives versatility, flexibility and convenience.

-Opensprinkler interfaces with Weather Underground to allow automatic adjustements to the watering schedule based on the weather.
+Opensprinkler has an option to allow automatic adjustments to the watering schedule based on the weather.
 It also has an input for a rain sensor to tell the system not to water if it is too damp already.

 [ Home ]